 - Databases for analysis, tracking, and trending are validated.

 - Not to blindly trust suppliers for validation activities.

-- Changes to data cannot be done by unauthorized personnel.
+- Changes to data cannot be made by unauthorized personnel.

 - Electronic data remains secure, especially with open systems.

-- Audit trails show deletion of data and audit trail reviews are conducted.
+- Audit trails show deletion/changing of data and audit trail reviews are conducted.

 - Controls are established to prevent deletion of raw data and unauthorized access to data changes.